fd0e/site-1/wiki/pages/email.md

 * imap/smtp
     - email address: username@tilde.team (or any of the aliased domains)
-    - username: username
+    - username: username (without the domain)
     - password: your shell password
     - imap: imap.tilde.team port 143 (starttls)
     - smtp: smtp.tilde.team port 587 (starttls)
+    - (any subdomain of tilde.team works for smtp and imap. just make sure you have tls selected)

 ---

-because [~ben](https://tilde.team/~ben/) likes to buy domain names, you can use the following domains as aliases for your inbox:
+because [~ben](https://tilde.team/~ben/) likes to buy domain names, you can use the following domains with your tildemail:

 * tilde.zone
 * tilde.chat
 * tilde.site